HGalletti/HGalletti/README.md

 ### Some projects I am or I have been working on:

-https://github.com/HGalletti/Album-de-figuritas (A little simulation with R).
-(In spanish for the moment).

 https://github.com/HGalletti/Reservas_hoteleras (Data analytics and visualization with Power Bi).
 (In spanish for the moment).

 https://github.com/HGalletti/SBA-Guaranteed-Loans (A very detailed data science project, developed with Python, Pandas, Sklearn, etc).